nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-product.md

 The strength of the ingredient may need to be converted into the same units as the requested dose for comparision purposes.
 For example, if the requested dose is `1gram` but the VMP ingredient is expressed as `500mg` then it would need to be converted into `0.5gram` to calculate that the VMP is half the required strength.
 Whilst most dosage instructions would be expressed in terms of strength, the same conversion is required for volume (litre, millitre etc.) and length (metre, centimetre, etc.).

 With all units of measure expressed in the same scaler terms, the amount of the VMP to fulfil the requested dose can be calculated as;
-`QUANTITY OF VMP = ( REQUESTED DOSE QUANTITY / VMP INGREDIENT STRENGTH ) / VMP UNIT DOSE FORM STRENGTH (where defined for the VMP)`.
+`QUANTITY OF VMP = ( REQUESTED DOSE QUANTITY / VMP INGREDIENT STRENGTH ) / VMP UNIT DOSE FORM STRENGTH (where defined for the VMP)`

 **Worked Example**